Honk, honk. Beep, beep.

 Goody bags are always an easy way to further incorporate the theme of your party – and these goody bags couldn’t have been easier to make!

 I simply purchased yellow goody bags at AC Moore for 70 cents.
 (There are also some cheap craft bag options on Amazon).

 Then, I made a little truck cut-out, which I included below in a free download.
 (You can also use cookie cutters)

 Then, my friend and I traced the truck cut-out onto blue cardstock.
 For the wheels, we traced the circles using a small container of paint and black paper.

-After some glue, we were all set!
-They took less than 30 minutes to make - and added such a cute touch.
+After some glue, they were ready to go!
+They took less than 30 minutes to make – and added such a cute touch.

-If you're still wondering what kind of party to throw your little guy, don't overlook a truck-themed party.
+If you’re still wondering what kind of party to throw your little guy, don’t overlook a truck party.
 These simple DIYs were easy to make, cost little-to-nothing, and blew the guests away!

 Not only do these ideas work for a truck birthday party, but they also work for a little blue truck party (popular for 1st birthdays), Bob the Builder parties, and construction parties.

-And, in addition to the party, the felt board and photo booth prop can occupy kids for hours before or after the event.
+And, in addition to the party, the felt board and photo booth prop can occupy kids for hours before or after the truck party.

 You definitely don’t need to spend a lot – or dedicate too much time to create these simple truck birthday party ideas.